 - o If you move outside of our plan service area, you cannot remain a member of our plan.
 (Chapter 1 tells about our service area.)
 We can help you figure out whether you are moving outside our service area.
 If you are leaving our service area, you will have a Special Enrollment Period when you can join any Medicare plan available in your new area.
 We can let you know if we have a plan in your new area. - o If you move within our service area, we still need to know so we can keep your membership record up to date and know how to contact you. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
 You can find phone numbers and contact information for these organizations in Chapter 2. - Call Customer Service for help if you have questions or concerns.
 We also welcome any suggestions you may have for improving our plan. - Phone numbers and calling hours for Customer Service are printed on the back cover of this booklet. - For more information on how to reach us, including our mailing address, please see Chapter 2.

 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-2021 Evidence of Coverage for Explorer Rx 4 (PPO) 19 Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)